carishkaa/breviary-backend/book/development/README.md

 ### Repository Management

 For storing Docker images and Java modules we are using [Docker Hub](https://hub.docker.com).
-Definition of all Docker images stored in Nexus must be stored in */docker_images* directory.
+Definition of all Docker images stored in Docker Hub must be stored in */docker_images* directory.

 ### Password Management